johnsanterre/DataScience/PITCHME.md

 6. This class starts slow then builds in speed.
 7. You are  encouraged to collaborate on homeowork, but please make note of it on your submission.
 8. If you learn a bunch and develop your skills you will definitely get a good grade regardless of what path it takes to get there.
+9. My goal is to give you a one degree of distance to the stuff thats happening in the book.
+10. There is a lot of technical syntax to consider in this class, my hope is our discussions will be more about the big overview nad how to integrate DS into work.

 ---

 Crucial resources: